 Monkeying Around with Jane in Vegas

-As titles go "The Las Vegas Story" is misleading because it does make you think that this is a movie about the gambling Mecca when in truth what we have is a crime drama with a romantic side line.
-Neither of these two stories are that original as we have a bit of murder mystery interweaved with an old flame with a thing for the woman who broke his heart.
+As titles go "The Las Vegas Story" is pretty misleading because it does make you think that this is a movie about the gambling Mecca when in truth what we have is a crime drama with a romantic side line set in Las Vegas.
+Neither of these two stories are that original as we have a bit of murder mystery interweaved with an old flame still carrying a torch for the woman who broke his heart.
 Whilst entertaining it takes a while to really get going and it is not until during the second half that we actually get the murder with the first half almost solely about Dave's feelings for Linda.

 But as I said "The Las Vegas Story" is very much a movie about star power and when you have the beautiful Jane Russell oozing sex appeal it is easy to become engaged in just watching her.
-And to be frank it seems that director Robert Stevenson was as engaged in watching Russell as we are because all the shots of her highlight her attractiveness and assets.
-That doesn't mean the likes of Victor Mature and Vincent Price are sidelined, all the stars play their part but none command the camera more so than Russell.
+And to be frank it seems that director Robert Stevenson was as engaged in watching Jane Russell as we are because all the shots of her highlight her attractiveness and assets.
+That doesn't mean the likes of Victor Mature and Vincent Price are sidelined, all the stars play their part, but none command the camera more so than Jane Russell as Linda.
 Although because the actual storyline is not that great the musical interludes thanks to Hoagy Carmichael are a brilliant distraction especially "The Monkey Song".

 What this all boils down to is that "The Las Vegas Story" is the 1950's equivalent of so many modern movies with its reliance on star power and an action ending to entertain.
 It isn't devoid of story but the crime drama with a romantic angle is very ordinary and mostly predictable.